PlayEveryWare/eos_plugin_for_unity/README.md

 See [this](/docs/plugin_advantages.md) for a more complete overview of the advantages of using EOS with Unity.

-[^1]: See [here](#exploring-supported-eos-features) for which SDK features specifically are demonstrated.
+[^1]: See [here](#supported-eos-sdk-features) for which SDK features specifically are demonstrated.

 > [!NOTE]
-> If you are **not** interested in the _development_ of the EOS Plugin project (and instead just want to get to using it) you can follow the instructions [here](#importing-the-plugin-package) on how to start using the most recently released version of the EOS Plugin.
+> If you are **not** interested in the _development_ of the EOS Plugin project (and instead just want to get to using it) you can follow our guide on [Importing the Plugin Package](#importing-the-plugin-package) to start using the most recently released version of the EOS Plugin.

 # Getting Started